Castellanoc8/post-install-config/README.md

 <img src="https://i.imgur.com/1hTqLpy.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-As I continued on, I edited the settings to allow anyone to create new tickets.
-To allow this to happen I went inside the settings and had to click on users, and inside the users settings I was able to edit and allow anyone to create new tickets.
+As I continued, I edited the settings to allow anyone to create new tickets.
+To allow this to happen, I went inside the settings and had to click on users, and inside the user's settings, I was able to edit and enable anyone to create new tickets.
 </p>
 <br />